SALT LAKE CITY (ABC4) – Every year, it seems holiday decorations pop up on store shelves earlier and earlier.

 In fact, there is even a word for it – “Christmas Creep,” or the tendency for Christmas products, decorations, and advertising to be displayed earlier each year.

-While we are more than three months from Thanksgiving and four from Christmas, it is possible you will see holiday decorations soon.
+While we are more than four weeks from Thanksgiving and even more from Christmas, it is possible you will see holiday decorations soon.